Why Pets Matter for Mental Health

 - If you are in crisis, contact local emergency services or a crisis hotline immediately

-Animals can be powerful allies in reducing stress and anxiety, but thoughtful, informed choices and professional guidance will make companionship most effective and sustainable.
+Animals can help reduce stress and anxiety.
+Thoughtful choices and professional guidance make companionship more effective and sustainable.